libp2p/js-libp2p/packages/protocol-perf/README.md

 -->

-The PerfService implements the [perf protocol](https://github.com/libp2p/specs/blob/master/perf/perf.md), which can be used to measure transfer performance within and across libp2p implementations.
+The Perf service implements the [perf protocol](https://github.com/libp2p/specs/blob/master/perf/perf.md), which can be used to measure transfer performance within and across libp2p implementations.

 ## Example